 5He who was seated on the throne said, "I am making everything new!"
 Then he said, "Write this down, for these words are trustworthy and true."

 6He said to me: "It is done.
 I am the Alpha and the Omega, the Beginning and the End.
 To the thirsty I will give water without cost from the spring of the water of life.
 7Those who are victorious will inherit all this, and I will be their God and they will be my children.
 8But the cowardly, the unbelieving, the vile, the murderers, the sexually immoral, those who practice magic arts, the idolaters and all liars-they will be consigned to the fiery lake of burning sulfur.
 This is the second death."

 9One of the seven angels who had the seven bowls full of the seven last plagues came and said to me, "Come, I will show you the bride, the wife of the Lamb."
 10And he carried me away in the Spirit to a mountain great and high, and showed me the Holy City, Jerusalem, coming down out of heaven from God.
 (Rev. 21:1-10)

 Reflecting and Thinking

-Read today's text (or the entirety of chapter 21) carefully and devotionally, thinking about how the various descriptions might apply to the church today.
+Read today's text (or the entirety of Chapter 21) carefully and devotionally, thinking about how the various descriptions can be applied to the church today.
 How encouraging is this message!
-Note that the angels who were involved in the last seven plagues are also involved in this chapter-what might this say about the application of this chapter?
+Note that the angels who were involved in the last seven plagues are also involved in this chapter -- what does this suggest about the application of this chapter?

 Heavenly Father, we anticipate anxiously the final victory and ultimate blessing of continuing perpetual fellowship with you and Jesus and the Spirit.
-We marvel at the continuity of the message of Revelation-the parallels, the summaries, the message to John from the Alpha and Omega to write down the message.
-Thank you for the certainty of your promises, through Jesus we pray, amen.
+We marvel at the continuity of the message of Revelation -- the parallels, the summaries, the message to John from the Alpha and Omega, instructions to write down the message.
+Thank you for the certainty of your promises, through Jesus we pray, Amen.